Skip to main content

 }

-Proceed to the Upload page, click Select a file and choose these two files:
+Go to the Upload page, click Select a file, and choose these two files.

 You can click on the filename to adjust it:

-Note that Lokalise has automatically detected the en language ISO code and has replaced it with the %LANG_ISO% placeholder.
-As we are going to see next, this is a very convenient feature so recommend keeping this placeholder in the filename.
+Lokalise automatically detects the en language ISO code and replaces it with the %LANG_ISO% placeholder.
+This is a handy feature, so it’s recommended to keep this placeholder in the filename.

-Take a look at the main-%LANG_ISO%.json text under key names: this is the filename that your keys were assigned to.
-As long as our initial filenames followed the same pattern and contained the language ISO codes, Lokalise was able to assign all keys to a single "universal" filename for your convenience.
+Since the original filenames followed the same pattern with language ISO codes, Lokalise assigned all keys to a single "universal" filename for convenience.

-Does it mean that the original filenames are lost?
-Of course not!
-As we see next, when the translations are downloaded back to your PC we'll be able to replace the %LANG_ISO% placeholder with the actual language code.
+Are the original filenames lost?
+Not at all!
+When you download translations back to your computer, you can replace the %LANG_ISO% placeholder with the actual language code.

-You can click on the filename under the key name to apply a filter and show only the keys that belong to the corresponding file:
+You can also click on the filename under the key name to filter and display only the keys associated with that specific file.

 Files widget

-You can view all translation files that your project currently contains by opening the Files widget from the top menu:
+To view all translation files in your project, open the Files widget from the top menu:

-• Use the search box to search for a file by its name.
+• Use the search box to find a file by its name.

-• Click on the filename to show only the keys assigned to this file.
+• Click on a filename to display only the keys assigned to that file.

-• Click on the three small dots next to a filename to rename it or set custom data:
+• Click the three dots next to a filename to rename it or set custom data.

 Assigning keys to filenames

-You can assign or unassign existing keys to/from filenames inside the key editor.
-In order to open the key editor, click on the key name:
+You can assign or unassign existing keys to/from filenames within the key editor.
+To access the key editor, click on the key name:

-Please note that the file assignment is performed on a per-platform basis.
+Keep in mind that file assignment is done on a per-platform basis.

-Also, as long as our initial translation file had the JSON format, the key is assigned to the Web platform.
-However, you can assign the key to additional platforms by opening the General tab in the key editor and adjusting the Platforms setting:
+Since our original translation file was in JSON format, the key is assigned to the Web platform.
+You can assign the key to additional platforms by opening the General tab in the key editor and adjusting the Platforms setting:

-So, as we already know, our key was automatically assigned to the main-%LANG_ISO%.json filename.
-However, keys that are created manually using the key editor are not assigned to any filename by default, so you can use this dropdown to pick a file to assign to.
+By default, keys are automatically assigned to the main-%LANG_ISO%.json filename.
+However, keys created manually in the key editor are not assigned to any filename, so you’ll need to select a file from the dropdown to assign it.

-• Don't assign to file on platform — this key will not be assigned to any filename at all.
+• Don't assign to file on platform — the key won’t be assigned to any filename.

-• New file — when this option is picked and the changes are saved, you'll be prompted to enter a filename to assign to.
+• New file — when selected, you’ll be prompted to enter a new filename upon saving.

-• Existing file — choose any existing file to assign to.
+• Existing file — choose any existing file to assign the key to.

 Filenames and file exporting

-Filenames are very important when translations are exported from Lokalise.
+Filenames play a crucial role when exporting translations from Lokalise.

-Let's suppose that we've assigned the welcome key to the iOS platform and linked it to the %LANG_ISO%.xliff filename.
-Also we've created a new demo key that is not assigned to any filename:
+Let’s assume you’ve assigned the welcome key to the iOS platform and linked it to the %LANG_ISO%.xliff filename.
+Additionally, you’ve created a new demo key that isn’t assigned to any filename.

-Let's proceed to the Download page and choose JSON in the File format dropdown (remember that JSON was the original format of our translation files):
+To export, go to the Download page and select JSON from the File format dropdown (since JSON was the original format of your translation files).

 This is where you can choose how exactly your translations should be organized.